hiddenmemory/facebook-ios-sdk/README.md

                           }];
                       }];

- - Automatic storage of the session tokens and expiration date to NSUserDefaults
+ - Automatic storage of the session tokens and expiration date to NSUserDefaults to a key that will not collide
- - Flag to automatically refresh the token on application launch without user code (turned on by default)
+ - Flag to automatically refresh the token, if needed, on application launch without user code (turned on by default)
  - Removed various class instance variables where property exists to remove duplication
  - Made the Facebook object a singleton object to reduce complexity:

 		[Facebook shared]
-		[Facebook bind:APPID]
+		[Facebook bind]

  - Added quality of life change requestStarted and requestFinished block that will fire once for each request start and finish (whether error or not).
-Useful for UI setup and teardown like progress or wait views.
+Useful for UI setup and teardown like progress or wait views, or enabling request debug handlers.
  - Added validation of URL schemes to the backend as it is required for successful authentication
  - Added persistent tracking of the permissions the client and helpers to make requesting new permission access and then running operations against it trivial: